 How can information be shared with the petitioner? | Respondents have rights to confidentiality throughout the EC and IC processes, and must sign a Release of Information for the treatment facility to give updates to anyone. |

-If a person is unwilling to go to a Withdrawal Management facility or Hospital, how can you get them on an EC? | The concerned party can call law enforcement if the person is a danger to themselves or others.
+If a person is unwilling to go to a withdrawal management (detox) program or hospital, how can I get them to an EC? | You can call law enforcement if the person is a danger to themselves or others.
 Law enforcement can then take them to a hospital or detox facility. |

 Involuntary Commitment